- What is FAIRDOM-SEEK?

 What is ISA (Investigation - Study - Assay)

-Underpinning SEEK is the ISA infrastructure, a standard format for describing how individual experiments are aggregated into wider studies and investigations.
+Underpinning FAIRDOM-SEEK is the ISA infrastructure, a standard format for describing how individual experiments are aggregated into wider studies and investigations.

 - Investigations are high level descriptions of the research carried out by a particular project.
 They typically reflect the general aims of the project, for example, carbon metabolism or anaerobic/aerobic transitions.